OpenEvalProject/evals/manuscripts/elife-00994/v1/manuscript.md

 ## Results

-## A natural drh-1 deletion is a major determinant of viral sensitivity in C. elegans
+### A natural drh-1 deletion is a major determinant of viral sensitivity in C. elegans

-To explore intraspecific variation in viral resistance in
+To explore intraspecific variation in viral resistance in C. elegans, we assayed a worldwide set of 97 wild C. elegans isolates that had previously been genotyped (Andersen et al., 2012).
+To assess viral sensitivity, we infected each isolate in triplicate and quantified the viral load after 7 days by qRT-PCR.
+Viral loads of the 97 isolates varied widely over five orders of magnitude (Figure 1—figure supplement 1A).
+Genome-wide association for viral load revealed a single peak covering a 6 Mb region in the middle of chromosome IV (Figure 1A).
+However, further mapping resolution is limited by the low natural recombination frequency in the species (Cutter et al., 2009; Andersen et al., 2012).

 ![Figure 1.](https://cdn.elifesciences.org/articles/00994/elife-00994-fig1-v1.jpg)

-**Figure 1.:** drh-1 is a major determinant of Orsay virus sensitivity in wild isolates of C. elegans.(A) Genome-wide association analysis of Orsay virus sensitivity in 97 wild isolates of C. elegans.
+**Figure 1.:** (A) Genome-wide association analysis of Orsay virus sensitivity in 97 wild isolates of C. elegans.
 The mapped trait is the viral load of animals, measured by qRT-PCR on the Orsay virus RNA2 genome after 7 days of infection, using three independent infection experiments.
 The horizontal grey line is a Bonferroni-corrected threshold of significance at p=0.05.
 Peaks reaching above this threshold are colored in red.
 (B) Fine mapping of the candidate region causative for virus hypersensitivity observed in JU1580 animals.
 The genotypes of chromosome IV and other chromosomes are represented for parental (N2 and JU1580) and informative recombinant (JU2196 and JU2197) strains.
 Regions in red or blue are identical to N2 or JU1580, respectively.
 The inferred candidate region is delimited by dotted lines.
 Below each genotype are viral load measured by qRT-PCR of Orsay virus RNA2, in two independent infections (black and grey bars) and normalized to JU1580.
 (C) Diagram of the drh-1 locus.
 Positions of deletion alleles and a rescuing fosmid are indicated.
 (D) PCR analysis of niDf250 deletion in N2 and JU1580 strains.
 (E) drh-1 mRNA level in different strains (as indicated), measured by RT-qPCR.
 (F) Diagram of C. elegans and human RIG-I like genes.
 DeXD = Pfam:DEAD, Hel = Pfam:Helicase_C, RIG-I = Pfam:RIG-I_C-RD, CRD = Pfam:CARD.
 (G) Viral load in different strains (as indicated), measured by RT-qPCR of the Orsay virus RNA1 genome after 4 days of infection.
 JU1580 (drh-1 rescue) refers to JU1580 strains carrying three independent transgenic lines (SX2375, SX2376, SX2377).
 Transgenes include the fosmid WRM0640dC01 and a co-injection marker, they were integrated into the genome using X-rays.
-Error bars represent the standard error of the mean (SEM) of five biological replicates.DOI: http://dx.doi.org/10.7554/eLife.00994.003
+Error bars represent the standard error of the mean (SEM) of five biological replicates.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/00994/elife-00994-fig1-figsupp1-v1.jpg)

-**Figure 1—figure supplement 1.:** C. elegans.(A) For each of the 97 wild isolates listed on the horizontal axis, the mean of the logarithm and standard error of the RT-qPCR values on the viral RNA1 assayed 7 days post infection at 23°C are reported.
+**Figure 1—figure supplement 1.:** (A) For each of the 97 wild isolates listed on the horizontal axis, the mean of the logarithm and standard error of the RT-qPCR values on the viral RNA1 assayed 7 days post infection at 23°C are reported.
 For a given strain, the value of each replicate is represented as a dot.
 Isolates labeled in blue or red carry the niDf250 or the N2 allele of drh-1, respectively.
 (B) To investigate whether the viral susceptibility of JU1580 was linked to drh-1, we crossed N2 and JU1580 and allowed the F1 progeny to self-fertilize.
 Each line thus generated will carry a different combination of N2 and JU1580 SNPs allowing the separation of the drh-1 mutation from any unlinked additional differences in genetic background.
 After two generations of self-fertilization we then infected these lines and assayed both for sensitivity to infection and for the presence of the JU1580 drh-1 deletion.
 We saw good correlation between increased viral sensitivity and the drh-1 deletion (p=2.9×10−8, Wilcoxon test).
 (C) Distribution of JU1580 SNPs in recombinant lines from B. A pool of 20 sensitive recombinant lines was selected from a total of 110 independent F2 lines and subjected to high-throughput sequencing.
 Only average SNP frequencies between 20% and 70% were chosen to exclude false SNP calls.
 This showed that viral sensitivity was linked to chromosome IV.
 Red lines indicate an average SNP frequency of 50%.
-The blue line indicates position of the niDf250 deletion.DOI: http://dx.doi.org/10.7554/eLife.00994.004
+The blue line indicates position of the niDf250 deletion.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/00994/elife-00994-fig1-figsupp2-v1.jpg)

 **Figure 1—figure supplement 2.:** (A) Genotype at 17 loci (16 SNPs and the drh-1 allele) along chromosome IV of the six introgressed and recombinant lines and their parents (N2 and JU1580).
 Chromosomal segments from N2 or JU1580 are represented in red or blue, respectively.
 The chromosomal positions of loci in the new candidate region are in bold italic.
 The viral load of each strain over that in JU1580 is represented below as in Figure 1B, for two replicate infections.
 (B) Summary of genetic differences between N2 and JU1580 in a 155 kb region on chromosome IV (6,567,528-6,676,736) based on resequencing of JU1580.
-Only differences predicted to result in altered function were considered.DOI: http://dx.doi.org/10.7554/eLife.00994.005
+Only differences predicted to result in altered function were considered.

 We therefore focused on genetic variation in viral sensitivity between the N2 and JU1580 isolates.
 We first assayed viral sensitivity in 110 F2 recombinant families (Figure 1—figure supplement 1B).
 Whole-genome sequencing of a pool of the 20 most sensitive families revealed linkage to chromosome IV (Figure 1—figure supplement 1C).
 To narrow down the candidate region, we introgressed the center of chromosome IV (IV:3,329,219 to IV:11,083,410) of JU1580 into N2 animals (yielding strain JU2170).
 As expected, JU2170 showed similar viral load to JU1580 (Figure 1—figure supplement 2).
 We then screened for recombinants in this region after crossing JU2170 with N2.
 This allowed us to restrict the candidate region to a 155 kb interval carried by a virus-sensitive recombinant strain named JU2196 (Figure 1B, Figure 1—figure supplement 2).